Yandex Cloud

 Notional cost of a VACUUM operation that modifies a block not modified before.

-The minimum value is 0; the maximum value is 10000; the default value is 20.
+The minimum value is 0, the maximum is 10000, and the default is 20.

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Vacuum cost page hit All interfaces